Test before you invest: Proven market validation strategies to guarantee product-market fit

 Involving a Customer Advisory Board (CAB) takes this process a step even further.
 CABs are a group of users who meet with a company regularly to offer feedback and advice on their product development.
 They help product teams to challenge biases and assumptions of what users need and want, and are invaluable in more deeply validating a new product.

-Minimum viable product
+Building a minimum viable product

-A Minimum viable product (MVP) is the most basic version of your intended product, that still offers value to the user.
+A minimum viable product (MVP) is the most basic version of your intended product, that still offers value to the user.

 MVPs are often used for market validation to test the level of interest users have in the product and how they interact with the product itself.
 If users show continued use of the MVP, then it justifies investing in creating the fully-fledged version of the product itself.
 It also allows you to get feedback from your target audience and detect any major issues with how they’re using it.